GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Experiments: implementation details

+{ We use a distributed MPC that does not assume inter-agent communication \cite{sathya2018embedded}, similar to the other baselines.
+At each time step, since the control actions of neighbor agents are unknown, they are assumed to follow a constant velocity model, and each agent solves the following $H$-horizon optimal control problem:

+where we use a constant velocity prediction of other agents in the definition of the safe set $S_{N,i}$ in \eqref{eq:constr:mpc_safety}.
+In the SingleIntegrator environment, we estimate the current velocity using the past two position observations, while in other environments, velocity is included in agents' states.
+The MPC baseline is implemented in CasADi \cite{andersson2019casadi} using the SNOPT \cite{gill2005snopt} optimizer. }

-For the hand-crafted CBF-QPs, we use a pairwise CBF between each pair of agents $(i. j)$, defined as the following higher-order CBF \cite{nguyen2016exponential,xiao2019control}\footnote{Except for the single integrator environment, where we use the same $h_0$ as in \eqref{eq:h0_distance} but define $h \coloneqq h_0$.}
+For the hand-crafted CBF-QPs, we define a pairwise higher-order CBF \cite{nguyen2016exponential} between each pair of agents $(i. j)$\footnote{Except for the single integrator environment, where we use the same $h_0$ as in \eqref{eq:h0_distance} and define $h \coloneqq h_0$.
+For the double integrator environment, \cite{wang2017safety} proposes a CBF that considers the input constraints, which we compare with in \Cref{app: cbf-input-constraint}.}: